Mental Health First-Aid

 Your people are your greatest resource!

-Mental wellbeing is recorded as the top reason people take time off work.
+Mental health and wellbeing is recorded as the top reason people take time off work.

-With 1 in 5 New Zealanders experiencing mental illness its crystal clear that a major risk to your people is their mental health.
+With nearly one million New Zealanders experiencing mental health challenges, it’s crystal clear that a major risk to your people is their mental health.

 While many organisations have a plan for responding to common first aid problems such as cuts and grazes, sprains and strains, broken bones and even heart attacks, they are a lot less equipped to recognise and respond to the mental health equivalent.
 First aiders save lives.
 Now Mental Health First Aiders are saving lives too!